Tigbauan: Geography

 The municipality has flat terrain.
 The plain constitutes approximately 57% of the total area, covering about 6,667 has. along the north-west site of the Sibalom River.
 Along the boundaries of Guimbal, Leon and Tubungan are rolling hills covering an area of about 1,518 has.
 The municipality has no forest coverage.
 The highest point is 200 m above sea level and the lowest is one meter above sea level.
 The town has two main rivers, Sibalom and Tacuyong River.
-The first originates from the mountain portion of Panay passing through the town of Leon and snaking through the barangays of Cordova Norte and Cordova Sur, Bitas and Bagumbayan, the western portion of the poblacion and empties into the Panay Gulf.
+The first originates from the mountain portion of Panay passing through the town of Leon and snaking through the barangays of Cordova Norte and Cordova Sur, Bitas and Bagumbayan, the western portion of the poblacion and empties into Panay Gulf.
 The second emanates from the junction of Barangay San Rafael, Binaliuan Menor, Nagba, Dorong-an and joins the Sibalom River in the Southern portion of the Poblacion.
 Aside from the rivers, there are creeks and natural springs, which could be a good source of water supply and could also be used as natural drainage.
 It is 22 km from Iloilo City.

 Of the total 8,889 has., 93.78% is devoted to agriculture and allied activities.
 Of this area, 1,077 has. are planted with coconuts, 4,554 has. are planted with rice and 19 has. are devoted to fishponds.
 Around 60 has. located in urban areas serve residential, commercial, and institutional purposes.

 Climate

 Barangays

-Tigbauan is politically subdivided into 52 barangays ("Pob." is an abbreviation for poblacion).
+Tigbauan is politically subdivided into 52 barangays.
+Each barangay consists of puroks and some have sitios.